Comparison of EDA software: Mainstream EDA software bundles for ICs design

 The world of electronic design automation (EDA) software for integrated circuit (IC) design is dominated by the three vendors Synopsys, Cadence Design Systems and Siemens EDA (Formerly Mentor Graphics, acquired in 2017 by Siemens) which have a revenue respectively of 4,2 billion US$, 3 billion US$ and 1,3 billion US$.

 These vendors offer software bundles which allow to cover the full spectrum of IC design, from HDL synthesis to physical synthesis and verification.

-The development of EDA software is tightly connected with the development of technology nodes.
+The development of EDA software for IC design is tightly connected with the development of technology nodes.
 The properties of a specific semiconductor foundry, such as the transistor models, the physical characteristics and the design rules, are usually encoded in file formats which are proprietary to one or more EDA vendors.
 This set of files constitutes the process design kit (PDK) and it is usually developed as a joint effort between the foundry and an EDA vendor.
 Foundries therefore usually release PDKs which are compatible only for one specific EDA bundle.
 The information contained inside PDKs is usually considered confidential.
 PDKs are therefore usually protected by non disclosure agreements (NDAs) and may be shipped in an incomplete or in an encrypted form to the designers.